 Matthew Jacobson has served as a member of our board of directors since July 2019, and previously served as a board observer from December 2015 through July 2019.
 He is a Partner at ICONIQ Capital, an investment and venture capital firm, where he has worked since September 2013 and sits on the firm's executive, management and investment committees.
-Mr. Jacobson currently serves on the board of directors of the following publicly traded software companies: Braze, Inc. and GitLab Inc. Additionally,Mr. Jacobson currently serves on the boards of a number of private technology companies.
-Mr. Jacobson previously served on the board of directors of Sprinklr, Inc. from April 2014 until December 2022, Twistlock Inc. from August 2018 to July 2019 and as a shareholder representative for Adyen NV from September 2015 to June 2018.
+Mr. Jacobson currently serves on the board of directors of GitLab Inc., a publicly traded software company, as well as the boards of a number of private technology companies.
+Additionally, Mr. Jacobson previously served on the board of directors of Braze, Inc. from July 2017 to April 2023 and Sprinklr, Inc. from April 2014 until December 2022.
 Prior to ICONIQ Capital, Mr. Jacobson held operating roles at Groupon and investing roles at Battery Ventures and Technology Crossover Ventures.
 He began his career as an investment banker at Lehman Brothers.
 Mr. Jacobson received his B.S. in Economics with concentrations in Finance and Management from The Wharton School at the University of Pennsylvania.
 We believe that Mr. Jacobson is qualified to serve as a member of our board of directors because of his extensive experience in the venture capital and technology industries.

 Julie G. Richardson has served as a member of our board of directors since May 2019.
 From November 2012 to October 2014, Ms. Richardson was a Senior Adviser to Providence Equity Partners LLC, a global asset management firm.
 From April 2003 to November 2012, Ms. Richardson was a Partner and Managing Director at Providence Equity, a private equity investment fund, and oversaw its New York office.
-Prior to Providence Equity, Ms. Richardson served as Global Head of JP Morgan's Telecom, Media and Technology Group, and was previously a Managing Director in Merrill Lynch & Co.'s investment banking group.
+Prior to Providence Equity, Ms. Richardson has served as Global Head of JP Morgan's Telecom, Media and Technology Group, and was previously a Managing Director in Merrill Lynch & Co.'s investment banking group.
 Ms. Richardson has served on the board of directors of UBS Group AG, a publicly held financial services company, since May 2017, and Yext Inc., a technology and online brand management company, since May 2015.
 Ms. Richardson previously served on the boards of directors of Arconic, Inc. from 2016 to 2018, The Hartford Financial Group from 2014 to 2020 and VEREIT, Inc. from 2015 to 2021.
 Ms. Richardson holds a B.B.A from the University of Wisconsin-Madison.
 We believe that Ms. Richardson is qualified to serve as a member of our board of directors because of her investment management and financial services experience, and her extensive experience serving on public company boards.